phalcon/documentation/docs/new-pull-request.md

 - - -

-A pull request for Phalcon must be against our main repository [cphalcon][cphalcon].
-It is a collection of changes to the code that:
+A pull request for Phalcon should target the correct repository in the [Phalcon organization][phalcon-org].
+The C extension (Phalcon v5) lives in [cphalcon][cphalcon]; the PHP implementation (Phalcon v6) lives in [phalcon/phalcon][phalcon].
+The sample applications, tooling, and documentation each have their own repository.
+This page uses `cphalcon` for its examples, but the same process applies to any of them.
+A pull request is a collection of changes to the code that:

 - fix a bug (current issue)
 - introduce new functionality or enhancement.